 We cruised north up the bay after breakfast (oatmeal).
 The day started somewhat grey and we could see dark clouds approaching as we saw the skyline of Miami in the distance.
-As we cruised up to the Intracostal (ICW) in Miami we saw business district right on the harbor and Intracostal (ICW) – huge buildings one after another.
+As we cruised up to the Intracostal (ICW) in Miami we saw business district right on the harbor – huge buildings one after another.
 We were practically alone in the ICW and couldn’t see activity of any sort until we saw a small park on the left.
-Came to our first of many bascule bridges – this one didn’t need to open for us but we’ll be waiting around for many bridges to open as we head up the ICW.
+Came to our first of many bascule bridges which was already open fortunately.
+We know we’ll be waiting around for many bridges to open as we head up the ICW.